Tornadoes of 1988: May

 There were 132 tornadoes confirmed in the US in May.

 May 8

 A large outbreak saw 57 tornadoes, mainly in Iowa, Illinois and Wisconsin (two rated as high as F3 in Darlington, Wisconsin and Eldridge, Iowa).
 There were no fatalities.

 June

 There were 63 tornadoes confirmed in the US in June.

 June 7

 An F1 tornado in Smyrna, Delaware caused no fatalities, but at least 30 injuries, with damage estimated between 500,000 and 5 million dollars.

 June 15

 An F3 tornado struck 4.4 miles south of downtown Denver, Colorado.

 July

 There were 103 tornadoes confirmed in the US in July.

 July 5

 A tornado outbreak saw three F3 tornadoes in and around Fort Benton, Montana.
 There were no reported fatalities.

 August

 There were 61 tornadoes confirmed in the US in August.

 September

 There were 76 tornadoes confirmed in the US in September.

 October

 There were 19 tornadoes confirmed in the US in October.

+October 23 (Philippines)

+A tornado spawned by Typhoon Ruby (Unsang) struck six villages near Cagayan de Oro where it destroyed hundreds of homes, including a bridge, and left at least 20,000 people homeless.
+A total of 10 people were killed by the tornado, including a 6-year-old child.
+On the aftermath, the Philippine National Red Cross provided immediate assistance to tornado victims.
+US Ambassador Nicholas Platt also donated $25,000 to the Philippine National Red Cross for relief assistance.